splunk/splunk-operator/docs/PremiumApps.md

-# Premium App Installation Guide
+# Premium Apps Installation Guide

-The Splunk Operator automates the installation of Enterprise Security with support for other premium apps coming in the future.
-This page documents the prerequisites, installation steps, and limitations of deploying premium apps using the Splunk Operator.
+The Splunk Operator automates the installation of Enterprise Security with support for other premium apps coming in the future releases.
+This page documents the prerequisites, installation steps, troublshooting steps, and limitations of deploying premium apps using the Splunk Operator.

 ## Enterprise Security